awsdocs/amazon-mq-developer-guide/doc_source/upgrading-brokers.md

 ### Amazon MQ API<a name="upgrading-brokers-automatic-upgrades-api"></a>

- To activate automatic minor version upgrades by using the Amazon MQ API, use the [UpdateBroker](https://docs.aws.amazon.com/amazon-mq/latest/api-reference/brokers-broker-id.html#UpdateBroker) API operation\.
+ To activate automatic minor version upgrades via the Amazon MQ API, use the [UpdateBroker](https://docs.aws.amazon.com/amazon-mq/latest/api-reference/brokers-broker-id.html#UpdateBroker) API operation\.
 Specify `broker-id` as a path parameter\.
 The following example assumes a broker in the `us-west-2` region\.
 For more information about available Amazon MQ endpoints, see [Amazon MQ endpoints and quotas\.](https://docs.aws.amazon.com/general/latest/gr/amazon-mq.html#amazon-mq_region) in the *AWS General Reference*

 ```
 PUT /v1/brokers/broker-id HTTP/1.1